STAND. COM. REP. NO. 426

-	"A BILL FOR AN ACT RELATING TO THE STATE PLAN,"
+"A BILL FOR AN ACT RELATING TO CHILD AND ADOLESCENT MENTAL HEALTH,"

-Your Committees received testimony in support of this measure from the Office of Planning, Department of Land and Natural Resources, Department of Health, Office of Hawaiian Affairs, 350Hawaii, and three individuals.
+Your Committee received testimony in support of this measure from the Department of Health, Hawai‘i Youth Services Network, Catholic Charities Hawai‘i, Residential Youth Services & Empowerment, and two individuals.

-As affirmed by the records of votes of the members of your Committees on Energy, Economic Development, and Tourism and Agriculture and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 167 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 948, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 948, H.D.
+1, and be referred to your Committee on Finance.